Editor’s Note: This post was originally published April 2014, it’s been updated December 2019

 - Perfectionists need not apply.
 I can tell you from experience, cutting your own hair can be an adventure. ;) Sometimes the hair is a wee bit longer on one side than the other, and sometimes things don’t go as planned.
 “Mistakes” and/or “imperfections” are the name of the cutting your own hair game, especially in the beginning.

 - Hair cut inspiration – Having a plan is vital, that way you won’t be making things up as you go.

-- Hair Cutting Scissors – One of the best things you can do for your DIY haircut is to get a pair of real hair-cutting shears.
+- Hair Cutting Scissors – One of the best things you can do for your DIY haircut is to get a pair of scissors that are meant for haircutting (AKA hair-cutting shears).
 In the last haircutting tutorial I used craft scissors and since then I’ve gotten legit, sharp scissors that are made specifically for hair, and they have made the biggest difference!
+(Avoid using kitchen scissors!)

 - Mirror – To check the back of your hair.

 - Fine Tooth Comb – I love using the pointy end of this comb to make clean parts.
 Something about a sharp part really takes a hairstyle to the next level.